-The e-Stewards Leadership Council serves as the e-Stewards Advisory Body, representing.
-It makes recommendations to the e-Stewards program administrator in the areas of:
+The e-Stewards Leadership Council serves as the e-Stewards advisory body.
+The Leadership Council makes recommendations to the e-Stewards program administrator in the areas of:

 - Technical matters